- Programs & Services

-Our excellent staff at Marina Del Rey Hospital knows that everyone deserves an equal chance at a happy life.
+Our excellent staff at Cedars-Sinai Marina del Rey Hospital knows that everyone deserves an equal chance at a happy life.
 We treat each patient with the utmost care and respect.

 Microtia is a congenital defect where the external ear is underdeveloped.
 It is not only present an aesthetic problem as patients with microtia can suffer from hearing loss and ear infections.
 To improve the quality of life, an ear reconstruction surgery is recommended.

 The ear is a very important and intricate organ that not only helps humans with hearing but with keeping balance too.
 Due to birth defects, such as microtia, or different types of accidents, patients may experience deformities of the ear.
 They can be purely aesthetic problems, but most of the times they also affect the health of the patient.
 As these are not problems which can be fixed purely by medication, surgery is a viable option to resume a normal course of life.

 Ear reconstructive surgery is a complicated procedure which has the role to improve both the looks and the functionality of the ear.

 This surgery cannot be performed on children under the age of 9 years old.
 Firstly, the patient is put under general anesthesia.
 The surgeon will then reshape the tissue surrounding the organ.
 After this, he will harvest cartilage from the ribcage.
 The cartilage will be carved and molded to resemble a normal ear.
 The new structure will be inserted into a skin flap behind the ear, anchoring it to remain in position.
 A skin graft will be used to cover the cartilage and make it look like a normal ear.
 This procedure can be done with a prosthetic ear too, but using the patient’s own cartilage is recommended as the new ear will grow at the same time with the body and it will have a more natural look.

 There are a number of benefits attached to this procedure: